Skip to main content

 Partner Responsible: IFPEN

-The PhD student and research associate of IG/FORTH Georgia Charalampous visited IFPEN under the supervision of Dr. Simon Poirier (Group leader of the Environmental Microbiology laboratory) for two weeks to participate in the study for the characterization of hydrogenotrophic microbes using cultivation methods and molecular biology techniques (e.g. quantitative PCR).
-These categories of subsurface microorganisms affect the capacity of hydrogen storage systems in terms of quantity and composition of the gas injected during seasonal injection/withdrawal cycles.
-The development of synthetic hydrogenotrophic microbial consortia will provide numerical simulations to study and model their activity.
+The PhD student and research associate of IG/FORTH, Georgia Charalampous, visited IFPEN under the supervision of Dr. Simon Poirier (Group leader of the Environmental Microbiology laboratory) for 2 weeks to participate in ongoing work on the characterization of hydrogenotrophic microbes using cultivation methods and molecular biology techniques (e.g. quantitative PCR).
+These groups of subsurface microorganisms affect the capacity of hydrogen storage systems in terms of quantity and composition of the gas injected during seasonal injection/withdrawal cycles.
+Kinetic parameters of hydrogenotrophic microbial consortia will be used in numerical simulations of flow and transport processes in Underground Hydrogen Storage (UHS) projects.